 To do this requires surgeons to have dedicated support services to ensure administrative responsibilities aren't affecting their overall performance.
 Writing up patient notes is just one example, with this representing an important drain on a physician's time and resources.

 One way to minimise the time spent writing up patient notes is to use voice recognition software like Dragon Medical 4.
 This technology allows orthopaedic surgeons to compose patient notes at the same speed they can speak, significantly increasing the number of words per minute.

 Non-clinical paperwork is also a major drain of resources, accounting for 22 per cent of an orthopaedic surgeon's time, according to the MedScape research.

 Beyond increasing the speed of writing, Dragon Medical 4 comes with an enhanced medical vocabulary, meaning it can keep up with the increasingly nuanced nature of orthopaedic surgery.
 As the levels of specialisation within this discipline increase, the demand for detailed note taking is going to grow in step.

-While orthopaedic surgeons will continue to face the demands of a high work load, with tools like Dragon Medical version 4, they can be sure they are dedicating as much time as possible to patient care rather than note taking.
+While orthopaedic surgeons will continue to face the demands of a high work load, with tools like Dragon Medical One, they can be sure they are dedicating as much time as possible to patient care rather than note taking.